renatopintofreitas/Demoblaze-Framework/README.md

-!!NOTICE!! - this framework is currently hosted and integrated with Jenkins for educational and demonstrational purposes: http://renatopintofreitas.duckdns.org:8080/

 # Demoblaze-Framework
 ## Introduction
 This documentation provides guidelines and examples for using this pytest framework to perform automated testing of the Demoblaze e-commerce mock website.
 The tests cover various functionalities of the website, ensuring its correctness and reliability.